jethrop/scrapeToMarkdown/README.md

 - Automatically updates .gitignore to prevent version control of scraped content
 - Configurable options via command line flags
 - Ability to limit scraping to specific subdirectories
+- Beta feature to limit the amount of data downloaded

 ## Requirements